-In general, [user agents](#) do not do much validation of WAI-ARIA [properties](#).
-User agents MAY do some minor validation on request, such as making sure [valid IDs](#) are specified for WAI-ARIA relations, and enforcing things like [aria-posinset](#) being within 1 and [aria-setsize](#), inclusive.
+In general, user agents do not do much validation of WAI-ARIA properties.
+User agents MAY do some minor validation on request and enforce things like aria-posinset being within 1 and aria-setsize, inclusive.
 User agents are not responsible for logical validation, such as the following:

-1. Circular references created by relations, such as specifying that two [elements](#) own each other.
-2. Correct usage with regard to [DOM](#) tree structure, such as an [element](#) being owned by more than one other element.
-3. Elements with [WAI-ARIA roles](#) correctly implement the behavior of the specified role.
-For example, user agents do not verify that an element with a role of [checkbox](#) actually behaves like a checkbox.
+1. Circular references created by relations, such as specifying that two elements own each other.
+2. Correct usage with regard to DOM tree structure, such as an element being owned by more than one other element.
+3. Elements with WAI-ARIA roles correctly implement the behavior of the specified role.
+For example, user agents do not verify that an element with a role of checkbox actually behaves like a checkbox.
 4. Elements that do not correctly observe required child / parent role relationships or that appear elsewhere than in their required parent.
-5. Determining whether [aria-activedescendant](#) actually points to an [owned](#) element of the container widget.
-6. Determining implicit values of [aria-setsize](#) and [aria-posinset](#) when they are specified on some but not all the elements of the set.
+5. Determining whether aria-activedescendant actually points to an accessibility descendant of the container widget.
+6. Determining implicit values of aria-setsize and aria-posinset when they are specified on some but not all the elements of the set.